 Hampton Inn Salt Lake — If you’re looking for the reliability and consistency of a chain hotel in Salt Lake City, then this is a great option for you.
 They have a range of rooms available, great amenities and facilities and a convenient location for exploring Utah’s capital.
 Click here to see their availability

-Kimpton Hotel Monaco — If you’re keen for a more luxury stay in Salt Lake City, then this is the hotel for you.
+Kimpton Hotel Monaco — If you’re keen on a more luxurious stay in Salt Lake City, then this is the hotel for you.
 They have countless luxe rooms available, fantastic amenities, and a restaurant on site.
 Click here to see their availability

 Where to Stay in Las Vegas